How Safe Is It to Whiten Your Teeth?

-Tooth whitening has become one of the most in-demand dental procedures across Australia.
+Tooth whitening has become the most popular dental procedure across Australia.
+Interest in achieving a bright, white smile led to an increase of bleaching and tooth whitening products like toothpaste or gels that can be used at home by consumers.
 The response to this interest in achieving a bright, white smile has been an increase in dental bleaching and whitening products like toothpaste, films, gels and in-office procedures.

 But just how safe is tooth whitening?
 Can it cause irreparable damage to your teeth?

 Tooth whitening is safe – most of the time

 Concerns about dental whitening have led to several studies focused on the safety of these products [link: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4058574/].
 Fortunately, research has concluded that government-approved dental whitening procedures like One Click Smile are safe for public use as long as the manufacturer’s instructions are followed.